jbarillasgarcia/fileUploadPractice/README.md

 # File Upload Practice

-A NuxtJS/VueJS Application to upload files and gather metadata.
-Uses Spring Boot + RESTful Services.
+A Vue/Nuxt Application to upload files and gather metadata.
+Uses Spring Boot in the backend to provide necessary services to upload file, list files and reset system.

 ## Backend Usage
 ### Configure